algomo/knowledge-base/docs/docs/data-sources/Notion.md

 ---

 Your Notion data source is now ready to be used by your chatbot.
-See [Using Data Sources](./Using%20Data%20Sources.md) for more information on how to use your data sources.
+See [Usage](./Overview#usage.md) for more information on how to use your data sources.